dougeby/IntuneDocs/intune/device-restrictions-android.md

 ---
 # required metadata

-title: Microsoft Intune device restriction settings for Android
+title: Device restriction settings for Android in Microsoft Intune - Azure | Microsoft Docs
-titlesuffix:
-description: Learn the Intune settings you can use to control device settings and functionality on devices running Android.
+description: See a list of all the Android device settings you can control and restrict in Microsoft Intune.
+Use these settings to control the password, access Google Play, allow or prohibit apps, control the browser settings, block apps, backup to the Google cloud, and control the message, voice, data roaming, Wi-Fi, and Bluetooth connection options.
 keywords:
 author: MandiOhlinger
 ms.author: mandia
 manager: dougeby
-ms.date: 03/05/2018
+ms.date: 08/06/2018
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune